ai4os-hub/zooprocess-multiple-classifier/README.md

 pip install -e .
 ```

+(upgrading pip may be useful pip install --upgrade pip)

 Fetch the model weights from the first GitHub release and move them in the appropriate location

 ```bash